 * Read more about the refund policy here:

-- More explanation about the refund policy
+- More information about the refund policy

 - Conditions and pitfalls refund policy

-- Overview refund policies and rates
+- Overview of refund policies and rates

 Step 2.
 Check the coverage conditions (ask permission 'black and white' by email)